Posted by McElroy Metal ● Feb 1, 2023 11:54:44 AM

 Much like the Marshall facility, sales flourished under Mark’s leadership at Peachtree.
 Consequently, Tem McElroy asked him to start the new Architectural Products division of the company in 2002.
 During his five years as the Director of Architectural Products, Mark’s primary goal was to increase our presence with the architectural community and our involvement on high-end commercial projects such as schools, convention centers and governmental facilities.

 In 2007, Mark was promoted to Director of Sales and quickly moved to the Vice President of Sales position in 2008.
-As our VP of Sales, his primary responsibilities have been to oversee the profitability of the company and ensure that we continue to increase sales through new customer acquisition, new product introductions and cross selling campaigns to existing customers.
+As our VP of Sales, his primary responsibilities have been to ensure that we continue to increase sales through new customer acquisition, new product introductions and cross selling campaigns to existing customers.
 We have continually increased sales and profit under his leadership.
 During his time as VP of Sales, he has also worked closely with the Technical Services group to develop SOPs for our estimating and drafting services.

 Let’s start with the exciting stuff first.
 What are your plans after retirement?
 I’m planning to play a lot of golf.
 But I'm also going to help my two sons (Mark & BJ) with their fire suppression chemical business.
 My oldest son designed and patented a product to put out fires in electric cars and they are doing phenomenally well.
 I’m going to help them sell.
 They also have a product that purifies air in ambulance and EMT vehicles which is taking off.
 They also offer soap and detergents that fire personnel use to clean their clothing.